 Besides, if you don’t plan your cheat meal and instead just give yourself the freedom to indulge when the opportunity arises, you may find lots of opportunities to “cheat.”
-By deliberately scheduling a cheat meal into your week, you allow yourself room to indulge without sabotaging your healthy-eating plan.
+By deliberately scheduling a cheat meal into your week, you allow yourself room to indulge without sabotaging your healthy eating plan.

 How Often Can You Have Cheat Meals?

-While cheat meals can be an important part of your weight loss strategy, that doesn’t mean you get a hall pass to eat whatever you want, whenever you want.
+While cheat meals can be an important part of your weight-loss strategy, that doesn’t mean you get a hall pass to eat whatever you want, whenever you want.

 “In general, cheat meals should be scheduled for once a week,” says Justice.
-“Any more than that, and the chance of cheat meals hijacking your healthy diet plan significantly increase.”
+“Any more than that, and the chance of cheat meals hijacking your healthy diet plan significantly increases.”
 This is especially true if willpower isn’t your strong suit.
 Consistency is key when you’re building healthy habits, and too many cheat meals can get in the way of that.

 But there can be ways to integrate a small cheat into your daily routine — as long as you have enough self-restraint to keep from going overboard.
 For example, Giancoli says, if you’d rather have a small sweet treat every day than a weekly cheat meal, that’s fine, but keep a close eye on serving sizes.

 “As long as you’re keeping it in check and the portion size is small, then it can fit into a healthy diet,” Giancoli explains.
 “It really depends on the nutritional composition and size of your cheat.
-If it’s something small, like having an appropriately-portioned dessert every day, that could be doable — as long as you’re on target the rest of your day.”
+If it’s something small, like having an appropriately portioned dessert every day, that could be doable — as long as you’re on-target the rest of your day.”

-Will Cheat Meals Mess Up My Weight Loss Goals?
+Will Cheat Meals Mess Up My Weight-Loss Goals?

-Occasionally cheating on your diet won’t derail your weight loss goals — as long as you don’t let it discourage you or become a habit.
+Occasionally cheating on your diet won’t derail your weight-loss goals — as long as you don’t let it discourage you or become a habit.

 “For most dieters, one cheat meal per week helps them stay on their plan,” says Justice.
 “But for the all-or-nothing people, it can end up throwing them off their plan permanently.”